Daily Weather Forecast For Minneapolis - News Break

 MINNEAPOLIS, MN(Updated at 8am ET)Here's your weather forecast for the next four days.

-Sunny in the day; while mostly cloudy then rain likely during night
+Sunny in the day; while mostly cloudy then chance rain showers during night

 - Breezy: 5 to 10 mph